High-CRI LED lighting

 High-CRI LED lighting is a light-emitting diode (LED) lighting source that offers a high color rendering index (CRI).

 CRI is a quantitative measure of a light's ability to reproduce the colors of objects faithfully in comparison with an ideal or natural light source.
 In general terms, CRI is a measure of a light source's ability to show object colors "realistically" or "naturally" compared to a familiar reference source, either incandescent light or sunlight.

-Efficiently achieving an acceptable CRI has been the most difficult metric for light bulbs attempting to replace incandescent bulbs.
+Efficiently achieving an acceptable CRI has been the most difficult metric for more modern light bulbs attempting to replace older incandescent bulbs.
 It is therefore frequently ignored in marketing (the CRI value only occasionally appears on product packaging).
 Light bulbs with a high CRI can be acceptable replacements for incandescent bulbs.
-Most LED lights do not have a CRI above 90.
+Most LED lamps do not have a CRI above 90.
 For example, the top bulbs listed in the 2016 Consumer Review have a CRI of 80.

-In 2008, the US Department of Energy created the L Prize to find an incandescent light bulb replacement that met efficiency metrics and had a CRI above 90.
-On August 3, 2011 Philips was declared as the first winner of the L Prize.
+In 2008, the U.S. Department of Energy created the L Prize to find an incandescent light bulb replacement that met efficiency metrics and had a CRI above 90.
+On August 3, 2011, Philips was declared as the first winner of the L Prize.